Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization

-To better understand the performance of the hybrid LLM-human summary, we use the obtained human annotations to perform a pairwise comparison between the initial LLM summary and the hybrid summary.\footnote{We interchangeably used GPT-4 and GPT-3.5 models to generate the initial LLM summary so Table \ref{tab:human-eval} does not provide a direct comparison between the initial and hybrid summaries.} Results in Table \ref{tab:hybrid-eval} show that the hybrid summaries are better at the irrelevant information and factual consistency aspects while worse at the overall quality and missing information aspects.
-We believe this is mainly because there are more ``delete'' than ``add'' editing operations in the hybrid summaries since we found that the initial LLM summaries are more likely to include irrelevant information than missing relevant information.
-As a result, the reduced length of hybrid summaries may make them less favorable than the original summaries on the overall quality and missing information aspects.

-\paragraph{Inter-aspect Analysis} To understand the relationship between the human evaluation results on different quality aspects, we investigate the agreement between the summary scores on different aspects in Table \ref{tab:inter-aspect-human}.
-The results show that the \textit{missing information} aspect has a higher influence on the \textit{overall quality} aspect than the \textit{irrelevant information} aspect, suggesting that human annotators prefer more comprehensive summaries than more concise summaries, similar to the findings in recent work regarding the length bias~\citep{liu-etal-2023-revisiting, singhal2023long,zheng2023judging,huang2023embrace,saito2023verbosity} in human evaluation.
+\paragraph{Inter-Dimension Analysis} To explore the relationship between human evaluation results across different quality dimensions, we examine the (listwise ranking) agreements between the summary scores for these dimensions in Table \ref{tab:inter-dimension-human}.
+The results show that the \textit{missing information} dimension has a higher influence on the \textit{overall quality} dimension than the \textit{irrelevant information} dimension, suggesting that human annotators favor comprehensive over concise summaries, similar to recent work's findings on length bias~\citep{liu-etal-2023-revisiting, singhal2023long,zheng2023judging,huang2023embrace,saito2023verbosity} in human evaluation.